Freelance Workers Are Rocking This COVID Crisis

-If you’re like most small businesses in this country right now, you’ve had to handle a massive shift in public opinion due to COVID.
+If you’re like most small businesses in this country right now, you’ve had to handle a massive shift in public opinion due to the COVID crisis.
 With the exploding demand for remote workers, many businesses had to completely reorganize their infrastructure.
 At this point, most companies have fallen into a groove and have things mostly figured out; surprisingly enough, that groove has included freelance employees.

 Freelance Work Has Been on the Rise Since Before COVID